+If a malfunction in the tool occurs or data is absent from a submitted query, the user may receive an email similar to the example below.
 Users should attempt to run the report again.
-If the problem persists, please contact the KICT administrator through the proper channels.
+If the problem persists, please contact the KICT administrator.
 To review successful reports, follow the process outlined below.